Investment guide

 Negative Gearing Australia 2025-26: Complete Investor Guide

 Around 2.2 million Australians own investment property, and over a million report a rental loss each year.
 Negative gearing — the ability to offset that rental loss against salary and other income — is the tax feature that makes the maths work.
-This guide covers what qualifies, what doesn't, how the tax saving scales with your marginal rate, the critical distinction between cash-negative and tax-negative, how depreciation supercharges the strategy (and pays you back at sale), and the planning moves that separate sophisticated investors from accidental landlords.
+This guide covers what qualifies, what doesn't, how the tax saving scales with your marginal rate, and the planning moves that separate sophisticated investors from accidental landlords.

 There are three categories of deductible expense: